-ELINCx connects two main hospitals — Wooster, plus the Dunlap Community Hospital — and 17 other facilities including clinics, individual physicians and group practices.
-Planning the health information exchange took several years of committee discussions with representatives from the two hospitals, which fund it and offer the HIE service free to the other participants.
+ELINCx connects two main hospitals — Wooster, plus the Dunlap Community Hospital — and 17 other facilities including clinics, individual physicians and group practices. the health information exchange took several years of committee discussions with representatives from the two hospitals, which fund it and offer the HIE service free to the other participants.

 ELINCx is implementing its network: designing interfaces; educating providers and assessing EHR software upgrades needed for the providers, who are using about six different EHR systems, Fonte said.

 One of the biggest challenges is interoperability.
 Overcoming EHR-to-EHR disparities was one jigsaw puzzle.
 An even bigger one will be harmonizing terminology among lab providers.
 They all will need to use Logical Observation Identifiers Names and Codes, or LOINC, for ordering test results from the various EHR systems.

 When information flows one way from lab to provider, harmonizing terminology is not as big an issue, but it is key to the eventual smooth, back-and-forth exchange of information that eLINCx wants to enable and sustain, Fonte said.